Iron Lung

 That is where I’ll leave my recap and introduction to the characters.
 Where I want to start is by saying that I did enjoy the atmosphere of this film.
 It is claustrophobic.
 This is told through the point of view of Simon.
 It isn't the first person, but the camera is always inside of the ship.
 When he comes up, we see the research lead through the window and her team.
 The only times that we don’t would be through dreams and flashbacks that Simon has.
 That goes back to his childhood.
 I do appreciate the commitment in telling this tale.

 Now that I’ve set that up, I do need to say that I did doze off a few times seeing this.
 I’m not going to fully put the blame on this film and say that I was tired coming into the theater.
 I also was bundled up and became very warm.
-This is a film that I need to revisit when I’m better prepared to see what I missed.
-I will also say though, this is a surreal journey.
+Having the chance to revisit, I can confirm that I didn’t miss much.
+This is a surreal journey.
 Simon is going crazy due to being isolated and trapped inside this vessel.
-It is effective what they’re doing so I needed to give credit.
+It is an effective atmosphere, which is built on by the constant consistency in what he’s told and then the reality.
+This does well in building tension.

 What makes this work though is the performance from our writer, director and star Fischbach.
 It is mostly a one person show as we see him losing his mind due to his predicament.
 He is then tormented by voices over this speaker which include Lovelock, Elle LaMont and Mick Lauer.
 There is also Ava (Caroline Kaplan) and David (Troy Baker).
 Dave Pettitt plays the father in his flashback.
 There is a group of children with him, including Simon as a boy who is Isaac McKee.
 In general, I think everyone works for what is needed.